Sister Nivedita: Influence

 Sister Nivedita remains one of the most influential female figures of India.
 Her book Kali, the Mother influenced Abanindranath Tagore who painted Bharat Mata.
 In 2010, the office of the board of West Bengal Board of Secondary Education in Salt Lake City, Kolkata was named after Sister Nivedita.
 The Sister Nivedita Academy, an institution dedicated to her memory has been established in Chennai, Tamil Nadu.
 Several schools and colleges have been named after her.
 In 1968, the Indian Government issued a postal stamp in her memory.
 The Nivedita bridge near Dakshineswar, Kolkata is named in her honour.
 In 2015, a new Government Degree College at Hastings House, Alipur, Kolkata was named after Sister Nivedita.
 In 2018, the higher secondary section school building of Baranagore Ramakrishna Mission Ashrama High School at Kolkata was named after Sister Nivedita as "Nivedita Bhawan".

+She influenced religious pluralism and the spiritual unity of humanity: "If the many and the One be indeed the same Reality, then it is not all modes of worship alone, but equally .. all modes of struggle, all modes of creation, which are paths of realization..Life is itself religion."
+Jeffrey D. Long was influenced by Sister Nivedita's work, which he considered as a "living bridge" for global pluralism and considered her as "a light for and from the west" and her advocacy for "we are one".